 Oligometastatic Prostate Cancer : Basic Royal

-Rapid improvements in medical technology are forcing us to rethink our traditional approach to early metastatic prostate cancer.
-The scans are improved; the therapies are more effective and have fewer side effects, and our understanding of how cancer spreads has been greatly enhanced.
-Modern theory concedes that men with early metastases may have additional undetected microscopic metastases in other areas of the body.
-Attempts to cure such patients by simply treating the visible metastases will fail, since the untreated microscopic cancers will eventually grow larger, leading to cancer recurrence.
+Historical experience with older, less accurate scan indicated that that men with early metastases probably had additional undetected microscopic metastases in other areas of the body and attempts to cure such patients by simply treating the visible metastases will fail, since the untreated microscopic cancers will eventually grow larger, leading to cancer recurrence.
 Countering this pessimistic view are the results of recent studies showing that aggressive treatment directed at all the visible metastases can lead to durable remissions.
-Studies show that durable remissions are more common if metastasis-focused treatment is combined with systemic treatment, which is active against the undetected microscopic metastases.
+Studies show that durable remissions are more common if metastasis-focused treatment is combined with systemic treatment, which is active against undetected microscopic metastases.
+However, all these studies were performed before the advent of modern PSMA-PET technology.
+PSMA scans are so superior to previously available technology that it may be that in certain cases no further microscopic metastatic disease exists.
+In other words, some men with a limited number of PSMA – detected metastases can be cured with lesion-directed radiation alone.

 ABOUT THE AUTHOR